isomerpages/gb-assist/pages/solutionrepo/solution891.md

 ---
-title: COVID-19 Support Trakomatic OTrack Occupancy & Crowd Density Tracking Software (1 Footfall Sensor + 1 Camera)
+title: Cyber Attack Surface Screening and Assessment Services Version 1 - Penetration Testing Web App Grey-Box (Limited Scope)
 permalink: /productivity-solutions-grant/solutionrepo/solution891
 ---

 #### Description

-Trakomatic's Real-time occupancy solution automatically captures highly accurate bi-directional footfall or crowd density measurement to determine the occupancy rate within client's physical location in real-time.
-Clients can configure a desired occupancy threshold limit by location or by zones within locations and get notified automatically via real-time alerts through web dashboard or Mobile App.
+TUV SUD's Security Assessment services for SMEs' solutions and IT infrastructure helps to identify cybersecurity flaws within solutions and its infrastructure.
+This potentially helps to minimize the cyber-attack surface when the solutions are adopted by targeted SMEs.
+This offering of bite sized cybersecurity assessment services greatly lowers the cost barrier and reduces the inertia for SMEs to embark on a cyber-secure future.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Trakomatic_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/TUV_SUD_Cyber_Attk_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria